Setup of the accessibility environment

 - Output tools: visual displays (monitors), audio (produced for example by screen readers), braille displays, etc.

-Luckily, you do not need to own and control each and every single one of them.
+Luckily, you do not need to own and operate each and every single one of them.
 In the following chapters, the presented list of software covers most, if not all requirements.
 Furthermore, we show how to configure everything properly so that you can use them effectively.

 How to go through this part